baorongluo/CS312-Project2/README.md

 ## Background

 This project fully automates the provisioning and configuration of a dedicated Minecraft Java Edition server on AWS.
 The goal is to build a hands free, repeatable infrastructure pipeline using the following technologies:
-    - Terraform for infrastructure provisioning (VPC, subnet, security group, EC2 instance) \n
+    - Terraform for infrastructure provisioning (VPC, subnet, security group, EC2 instance)
-    - Ansible for server configuration (Java installation, Minecraft setup, systemd service) \n
+    - Ansible for server configuration (Java installation, Minecraft setup, systemd service)
-    - Nmap or Minecraft client to verify server connectivity \n
+    - Nmap or Minecraft client to verify server connectivity
     - No AWS Console or SSH is used in the pipeline.
-Everything is automated and version-controlled \n
+Everything is automated and version-controlled

 ## Requirements
 1. AWS